jblanken75/DiscoveryFrameworkAgent/README.md

 * The Org must have Omnistudio and Discovery Framework enabled
 * An Active Discovery Framework Omniscript must be created.
 The Omniscript must be a Discovery Framework Omniscript and cannot be a non Discovery Framework Omniscript
 * This will only work with single value elements such as Text, Number, Date.
 Grouped elements such as Blocks and Edit Blocks will not work
+* This assumes that Employee Expierence is licensed and enabled in the Org.
+If it is not enabled then you will will need to find another Permission Set License that offers access to the Assessment objects.
+* For the best results, create an Omniscript that only has 1 Step.
+It should work with multiple steps, but sporadic issues have been seen when using multiple steps.

 # What's included in the Repository
 * All source code related to the framework - Apex Classes, Integration Procedures, Data Mappers, Permission Set,